0xDBFB7/covidinator/electronics/simple_fdtd/README.md

 1. Design your schematic and PCB normally.
 Set the SPICE models in KiCAD.
+2. Set the aux axis origin precisely on the top left corner of the board geometry.
 2. Export an SVG in KiCAD.
 Check "Only board area".
-3. Save a copy of the schematic.
-4. Delete all connections between parts in the schematic.
-Ideally this would happen automatically, but I haven't figured that out yet.
+3. Disable any SPICE components not participating in the simulation.
- Export a SPICE netlist.
+4. Export a SPICE netlist.
+5. Fix the netlist if required.
+Some voltage sources may need the gnd parameter added.